divyanshu2712/Gesture_Control/README.md

 ![3 Image](/images/3.jpeg)

 3. Power Control: It is to be done carefully as it leads to shutdown your PC and is signified by 3.

+## Moving in GCCS System

+1. No finger up by left and right hand signify exit from that module

+2. 1 shown by both means open utility module

+3. 2 shown by both means open Mouse Control module

+4. 3 shown by both means open Air Canvas module